 In 2013, ICE Group acquired ownership interest in Red Centroamericana de Fibras Ópticas S.A.
 (REDCA S.A.), which is dedicated to developing, financing, constructing, operating, and commercially exploiting and providing maintenance to telecom services or services related to IT and communications.
-REDCA's share capital consists of 2,700 of US\$1,000 par value each, and the Group owns 300 shares, of which 93.24% are owned by ICE and 6.75% by CNFL.
+REDCA's share capital consists of 2,700 of US\$1,000 (one thousand dollars and no cents) par value each, and the Group owns 300 shares, of which 93.24% are owned by ICE and 6.75% by CNFL.
 Currently, this Company is not commercially operational.